dyegosutil/aws-s3-presigned-post/README.md

         .withContentLengthRange(7, 20)
         .build())
 ```
-For more examples look into the `integrationtests` package inside `src/test`.

 Allow the uploader to add any content type but enforce that the server side encryption `AES256` should be specified.
 ```java